What Is ERP Software Used For?

 What are the Major Applications of ERP?

-The applications of each ERP differ from each company’s size to its target market and business operations.
+The applications of each ERP and what is ERP software used for differs from each company’s size to its target market and business operations.
 An effective ERP should be able to perform most of the basic applications mentioned below:

 - Save cost by increasing transparency and collaboration throughout the company departments.